 Elizabeth Warren, in her escalating feud with Facebook, recently trolled the social media giant by deliberately posting a fake ad claiming that Mark Zuckerberg had formally endorsed Donald Trump in the 2020 election.
-The full ad is listed below.

 Warren’s point is that Facebook ought to prohibit politicians from posting false political ads on their platform, as days earlier, the Trump campaign posted a dishonest ad about Joe Biden, and his son, and Ukraine, and the prosecutor.
 She considers the platform’s publishing and distribution of dishonest political speech a dereliction of Facebook’s “responsibility to protect our democracy.”

 At first glance, doesn’t she have a point?
 After all, Facebook has over 2 billion users worldwide, and studies have shown that almost half of Americans get their news from Facebook.
 Does an organization this big and powerful not have a duty to “protect our democracy?”
 If Facebook allows influential people to spread deliberately misleading content, will this not poison our body politic?
 And would their dissemination of untruths not make Facebook, as Warren called them in announcing her ad, a “disinformation-for-profit machine?”

 If you’re an avid consumer of establishment media, these are very easy questions to answer. *Yes, yes, yes,*and *yes.*But you’re wrong.
 And so is Elizabeth Warren.